triciasawyer/Reading-notes-401/class-16.md

 ## Additional Questions

 **Looking ahead at this module’s course schedule, What do you look forward to learning?**
+What all AWS includes and how to use it.

 **What are your learning goals after reading and reviewing the class README?**
 To get familair with the cloud and containers.